Internationalising the Curriculum

 What is the timeframe for the IoC process?

-The IoC process will run from Fall 2017 through to Fall 2020 for the selected programmes, while the existing support will still be provided to all programmes upon request (individual consultations, workshops, professional development courses, etc.) It is expected that all KI’s study programmes will embark on the IoC process as a result of this initial impetus.
+The IoC process will run from Fall 2017 through to Fall 2020 for the selected programmes, while the existing support will still be provided to all programmes during 2018 upon request (individual consultations, workshops, professional development courses, etc.) It is expected that all KI’s study programmes will embark on the IoC process as a result of this initial impetus.

 Who is involved?